This photo really came to life, when I used the color space Lab Color as a tool.

 Lab Color is a color space too, and it works quite differently than RGB based color spaces, and you get some advantages from that.

 The Lab colors are defined in another way than the classic RGB based color spaces.
-The L stands for Lightness, and a and b are the color channels; a covering green to magenta, and covering blue to yellow.
+The L stands for Lightness, and a and b are the color channels; a covering green to magenta, and b covering blue to yellow.

 The lightness channel only changes the lightness, and the color channels only change the colors.
 This is different from the RGB color spaces.
 It allows you to work on the colors, without changing any contrast in the photo, and you can work with the contrast, without changing any colors.